 The board of SENAO resolved to authorize 10,000 thousand units of stock options on May 2, 2012.
 Each option is eligible to subscribe for one common share when exercisable.
 The aforementioned share-based compensation plan (2012 Plan) was effectively approved by FSC on May 28, 2012.
 Under the terms of the 2012 Plan, the options are granted at an exercise price equal to the closing price of the SENAO's common shares listed on the TSE on the higher of closing price or par value on the grant date.
 The 2012 Plan has exercise price adjustment formula upon the issuance of new common shares, capitalization of retained earnings and/or capital reserves, stock split as well as distribution of cash dividends, except (i) in the case of issuance of new shares in connection with mergers and in the case of cancellation of outstanding shares in connection with capital reduction, and (ii) except if the exercise price after adjustment exceeds the exercise price before adjustment.
-The options are valid for six years and based on the grant date and another two tranches of 25% will vest three and four years after the grant date, respectively.
+The options are valid for six years and based on the graded vesting schedule, 50% of option granted will vest two years after the grant date and another two tranches of 25% will vest three and four years after the grant date, respectively.
 Up to date, SENAO has not granted options to employees.